 As is apparent by this definition, the hallmark of Political Science as an academic discipline is its diversity.
 This diversity manifests itself in three separate ways: diversity of subject areas, diversity of methodologies, and diversity of applications.
-As a result, political scientists have available a multiplicity of paths they may take to contribute to the study and teaching of the discipline
+As a result, political scientists have multiple paths to contribute to the study and teaching of the discipline

 Traditionally, political science has divided itself into five fields: American politics, comparative politics, international relations, political theory, and public law.
 More recently, this list of fields has expanded to include public policy, research methodology, and race, class and gender studies.
 Even so, political science is an infinitely more complex discipline as each of these fields is divided into a variety of discrete subfields.
 For example, scholars of American politics include institutionalists studying the congress, the presidency, or state and local governments; as well as behaviorists who study public opinion, voting theory, or the psychology of political office holders.
-Comparative politics includes regional specialists as well as those who perform transnational analyses of phenomena that affect a variety of countries.
+Comparative politics includes regional specialists as well as those who study phenomena that affect a variety of countries.
 Public law contains constitutional scholars as well as those who study the courts as political institutions.
 In short, subjects in political science are highly diverse and segmented.

 Methodologically, political science scholars utilize the tools of nearly every other academic discipline.
 The methodological toolkit of political science includes statistical techniques, historical analysis, theoretical mathematics, psychological studies, controlled experiments, legal analysis, philosophical inquiry, systems analysis, literary analysis, survey research, and many others.
-Even the act of data collection varies throughout the discipline as some scholars can access extensive public records while others must perform surveys, do archival research, travel to conduct extensive personal interviews, or collect and manipulate enormous new data sets.
+Even the act of data collection varies throughout the discipline as some scholars can access extensive public records while others must perform surveys, do archival research, travel to conduct extensive personal interviews, or collect and analyze enormous new data sets.
+For American politics specifically, quantitative methods are used most often.
+For example, Tier 1 peer-reviewed journals for scholars of American politics and public policy (explained in Section II) publish almost exclusively quantitative research.

 In terms of its application, political science research varies widely and can speak to many different audiences.
-Some is designed to help policy makers.
+Some is designed to help policy makers who, for example, are interested in knowing if government programs are effective.
 Other research speaks to an academic audience seeking a more scholarly interpretation of the political world.
 Other political science research is more normative or theoretical in nature, seeking the abstract purity of philosophy and mathematics.
 As with subject matter and methodology, the research of individual political scientists tends to focus on addressing one of these audiences.